How to Fall Asleep Fast

 Your internal heat level lowers as you sleep.
 When the body has low physical activity, the body temperature remains low, while it climbs up when you are awake.
 So, neither a warm nor a cool room will help you fall asleep.
 You may end up waking multiple times in the night or fidgeting restlessly in bed, not really sleeping, yet not quite awake.
 So, before sleeping, you must set a temperature on the thermostat that your body likes.

-A hot bath before sleep is great for inducing relaxation.
+A warm bath before sleep is great for inducing relaxation.
 A quick, warm bath relaxes the muscles and loosens them up.
-After a while, when your body cools off, you will feel a sense of physical languish as your nervous system relaxes.
+After a while, when your body cools off, you will feel a sense of physical relaxation as your nervous system relaxes.

 A warm shower increases your sleep efficiency (the time it takes for you to fall asleep once you are in bed), improves sleep quality, and keeps sleep disorders and sleep medicine at bay.